Nonlinear conjugate gradient for smooth convex functions: First-order methods for smooth convex functions

 Thus, there is seemingly a gap in the menu of available algorithms because NCG, though optimal for quadratic functions and fast for nearly quadratic functions, is not able to achieve reasonable complexity bounds for the larger class of smooth, strongly convex functions.
 On the other hand, the methods with the good complexity bounds for this class are all suboptimal for quadratic functions.

 We propose C+AG to close this gap.
 The method is based on the following ideas: \begin{enumerate} \item A line-search for NCG described in Section~\ref{sec:linesearch} is used that is exact for quadratic functions but could be poor for general functions.
-Failure of the line-search is caught by the progress measure described in the next item. \item A progress measure described in Section~\ref{sec:progress} for nonlinear conjugate gradient based on Nesterov's estimating sequence is checked.
-The progress measure is inexpensive to evaluate on every iteration.
-It requires prior knowledge of $L,\ell$. \item On iterations when insufficient progress is made, C+AG switches to AG to guarantee reduction in the progress measure as explained in Section~\ref{sec:switching}. \item C+AG switches from AG back to NCG after a fixed reduction in the gradient norm.
-When CG resumes, the progress measure needs a modification as discussed in Section~\ref{sec:restartcg}. \end{enumerate} When applied to a quadratic function, the progress measure is always satisfied (this is proved in Section~\ref{sec:progress}), and hence all steps will be NCG (and therefore LCG) steps.
-The fact that the method satisfies the $O(\ln(1/\eps)\sqrt{L/\ell})$ running-time bound of AG follows because of the progress measure.
-The conjectured final theoretical property of the method, namely, $n$-step quadratic convergence, is described in Section~\ref{sec:nstep}.
-Computational testing in Section~\ref{sec:comp} indicates that the running time of the method measured in function-gradient evaluations is roughly equal to whichever of AG or NCG is better for the problem at hand, but in most cases it outperforms both of them.
-We remark that C+AG requires prior knowledge of $L,\ell$; we return to this point in Section~\ref{sec:conc}.
-In the case of a smooth convex function that is not strongly convex, we take $\ell=0$.
+Failure of the line-search is caught by the progress measure described in the next item. \item A progress measure described in Section~\ref{sec:progress} for nonlinear conjugate gradient based on Nesterov's estimate sequence is checked.
+The progress measure is inexpensive to evaluate on every iteration. \item Restarting in the traditional sense of NCG (i.e., an occasional steepest descent step) is used, as described in Section~\ref{sec:restart} \item On iterations when insufficient progress is made, C+AG switches to AG to guarantee reduction in the progress measure as explained in Section~\ref{sec:switching}. \item C+AG switches from AG back to NCG after a test measuring nearness to a quadratic is satisfied.
+When CG resumes, the progress measure may be modified to a more elaborate procedure discussed in Appendix~\ref{sec:restartcg}, although this elaborate progress measure is disabled by default. \end{enumerate} When applied to a quadratic function, the progress measure is always satisfied (this is proved in Section~\ref{sec:progress}), and hence all steps will be NCG (and therefore LCG) steps.
+The fact that the C+AG satisfies the $O(\ln(1/\eps)\sqrt{L/\ell})$ running-time bound of AG for general convex functions follows because of the progress measure.
+The conjectured final theoretical property of the method, namely, $n$-step quadratic convergence, is described in the Appendix~\ref{sec:nstep}.
+Computational testing in Section~\ref{sec:comp} indicates that the running time of the method measured in function-gradient evaluations is roughly equal to whichever of AG or NCG is better for the problem at hand, and in some cases it outperforms both of them.

+Both AG and C+AG use prior knowledge of $L,\ell$.
+However, $L$ can be estimated by both methods, and $\ell$ may be taken to be 0 if no further information is available.
+Thus, both algorithms are useable, albeit slower, in the absence of prior knowledge of these parameters.
+We return to this topic in Section~\ref{sec:estL}.

 We conclude this introductory section with a few remarks about our previous unpublished manuscript \cite{KarimiVavasis-preprint}.
 That work explored connections between AG, GD, and LCG, and proposed a hybrid of NCG and GD.
 However, that work did not address the number of function-gradient evaluations because the the evaluation count for the line search was not analyzed.
 Closer to what is proposed here is a hybrid algorithm from the first author's PhD thesis \cite{Karimi:Thesis}.
 Compared to the PhD thesis, the proposed algorithm herein has several improvements including the line search and the method for switching from AG to CG as well as additional analysis.